-The Colorado and Southern Railway is one of the West's most fabled lines even though it spent much of its existence as a subsidiary of the much larger Chicago, Burlington & Quincy system (it formed the CB&Q's entire western network from Montana to the Gulf Coast).
+The Colorado and Southern Railway is one of the West's most fabled lines even though it spent much of its existence as a subsidiary of the much larger Chicago, Burlington & Quincy system.
 However, it has a very complicated and interesting background.

 The C&S began as a means to reorganize and takeover a number of bankrupt operations which radiated west, north, and south of Denver, much of which was originally controlled by the Union Pacific.